Claude Larose (ice hockey, born 1955)

-Claude Andre Larose (born May 17, 1955 in Saint-Jean-sur-Richelieu, Quebec) is a Canadian retired professional ice hockey winger.
+Claude Andre Larose (born May 17, 1955) is a Canadian former professional ice hockey winger.

 Career

 Larose was drafted first overall in the 1975 WHA Amateur Draft and played 252 games in the World Hockey Association (WHA) for the Cincinnati Stingers and Indianapolis Racers.

 After the dissolution of the WHA, he played 25 games for the New York Rangers of the National Hockey League.
 In 1983–84, he won the John B. Sollenberger Trophy for leading the AHL in scoring.
 He ultimately retired in 1998 after playing a few seasons for the Windsor Papetiers of the LNAH.